-Rouse is a General Superintendent in GeoStabilization’s Eastern Division.
+Rouse is GeoStabilization’s Front Line Deputy Director.
 With over 10 years of construction and slope stabilization experience, Rouse brings a can-do attitude to the teams and projects he leads.
 After first joining GeoStabilization as a laborer, Rouse was quickly promoted to Supervisor and then General Supervisor due to his leadership skills and unrelenting work ethic.
 Rouse has collaborated on many large- and small-scale projects during his tenure.
 His expertise includes soil nail landslide stabilization, micropile walls, tieback stabilization, and GeoSynthetically Confined Soil (GCS®) walls.
 Rouse calls Vancouver, Washington home and enjoys riding motorcycles and fishing during his off time.

 A variation of karst sinkhole grouting is the grouting of mined coal seams and workings located below existing infrastructure that exhibit the potential to propagate to the surface and cause sinkholes and/or subsidence.